Canyonlands | NPS

 Hiking & Backpacking

-For hikers and backpackers alike, Canyonlands National Park is a must-visit.
-Here, trails range from short day hikes to multi-day expeditions, depending on the region you’re hiking in.
-The park is divided into three different regions: The Needles, Island in the Sky and The Maze.
-Read on to learn more about each region, or explore each region's best hiking trails.
+Canyonlands National Park is a must-visit for hikers and backpackers.
+Trails range from short day hikes to multi-day expeditions, depending on your hiking region.
+The park has three regions: The Needles, Island in the Sky and The Maze.
+Read on to learn more about each region or explore each region's best hiking trails.

 The Needles

 The Needles district is home to the most established hiking trails (about 74 miles), and is generally the most popular destination for visitors.
-These trails are well-maintained, with lots of loop trails and a good selection of easy to moderate hiking options as well as backpacking opportunities.
-Most trails have sections of slickrock, so get used to following cairns to find your way.
+These trails are well-maintained, with many loop trails and a good selection of easy-to-moderate hiking options and backpacking opportunities.
+Most trails have sections of slickrock sections, so get used to following cairns to find your way.

 Island in the Sky

-Although the trail network in Island in the Sky is not as extensive as The Needles, hikers can still have their pick of wonderful hikes.
-The serious hiker will enjoy one of the many trails that drop off the mesa and connect with the White Rim Trail, but there are also a number of excellent short hikes that stay on top of the mesa.
+Although the trail network in Island in the Sky is less extensive than The Needles, hikers can still pick wonderful hikes.
+The serious hiker will enjoy one of the many trails that drop off the mesa and connect with the White Rim Trail, but many excellent short hikes stay on top of the mesa.
 If you’re feeling up to it, try and make time for both types of hikes — the views from atop and below the mesa are equally incredible.

 The Maze

-The Maze district is certainly the most remote area in the park, and quite possibly the most remote place you’ve ever been.
-This network of twisted sandstone canyons is for seasoned hikers who can take care of themselves and their vehicle.
-Be aware that when you venture in The Maze, you’re on your own, and you should consult with a ranger at Canyonlands Visitor Center first.
-However, once prepared, you’ll be embarking on a journey that most anybody would be envious of.
+The Maze district is certainly the most remote area in the park and possibly the most remote place you’ve ever been.
+This network of twisted sandstone canyons is for seasoned hikers who can care for themselves and their vehicles.
+Be aware that when you venture into The Maze, you’re on your own, and you should consult with a ranger at Canyonlands Visitor Center first.
+However, once prepared, you’ll embark on a journey that most anybody would envy.

 Camping

-Wondering where to stay for the best access to trails?
-Camping opportunities abound in Canyonlands, from established camping at one of three developed campgrounds to more solitary camping in BLM-managed public land.
-Most campers will stay in either Needles Campground, Willow Flat Campground or nearby Dead Horse Point State Park Campground, but the backcountry camp areas are worth visiting as well.
+Where to stay for the best access to trails?
+Camping opportunities abound in Canyonlands, from established camping at one of three developed campgrounds to more solitary, primitive camping in the backcountry.
+Most campers will stay in either Needles Campground, Willow Flat Campground or nearby Dead Horse Point State Park Campground, but the backcountry camp areas are also worth visiting for well-prepared visitors.

-Needles Campground lies just 3 miles west of the Needles entrance station.
-The Needles Campground has 26 individual sites for $20 per night.
+Needles Campground lies just three miles west of the Needles entrance station.
+The Needles Campground has 26 individual sites for a nightly free.
 You can reserve some individual sites in spring and fall.
 Other times of the year, individual sites are first-come, first-served.
 Sites fill quickly in spring and fall.
 The campground has drinking water, fire pits, picnic tables, tent pads, ADA sites, and flush and vault toilets.
-Plus, large groups can reserve a group campsite that accommodates up to 50 people and 10 vehicles.
-These cost $3 per person per night, and the group sites are not open during winter.
+Plus, large groups can reserve a group campsite that accommodates up to 50 people and ten vehicles.
+The group sites are not open during winter.
 Reservations are accepted for regular and group campsites, so book early.

-The smaller, yet equally beautiful Willow Flat Campground is located about nine miles southwest of the Island in the Sky entrance station.
+The smaller yet equally beautiful Willow Flat Campground is approximately nine miles southwest of the Island in the Sky entrance station.
 Willow Flat has no water, so be sure to come prepared.
-There are 12 basic sites (first-come, first-served, $15 per night) with fire pits, picnic tables, tent pads and vault toilets.
-Junipers and piñon pines decorate this small campground, which is a good place from which to explore the Island in the Sky section of Canyonlands National Park.
-A number of trails can be found nearby, leading to striking vistas, arches and other geologic wonders.
-Campers should be sure to visit the Green River Overlook for a chance to see one of the finest sunset viewpoints in the park.
+There are 12 basic sites (first-come, first-served with a nightly fee) with fire pits, picnic tables, tent pads and vault toilets.
+Junipers and piñon pines decorate this small campground, a good place to explore the Island in the Sky section of Canyonlands National Park.
+Several trails are nearby, leading to striking vistas, arches and other geologic wonders.
+There is also a great mountain bike loop trail that goes through this section of the park.
+Campers should be sure to visit the Green River Overlook to see one of the finest sunset viewpoints in the park.

-Last but not least, Dead Horse Point State Park can be reached by turning east of UT 313 before you enter Canyonlands northern entrance.
+Last, Dead Horse Point State Park can be reached by turning east of UT 313 before you enter Canyonlands' northern entrance.
 The campground at this state park has electrical hookups and water, and, unlike the first-come-first-served national park campgrounds, reservations are available online.
 If camping’s not your style, there are plenty of hotels in nearby Moab.

 Tent camping in Canyonlands